10 Interior Design Trends in 2023 – Design Ideas for a Modern Home

 The Internet of Things (IoT) has exploded in recent years with smart light bulbs, plugs, thermostats, and even refrigerators.
 This trend shows no signs of abating.
 According to Cisco,2 the industry expects IoT devices to more than double by 2025 to 75 billion compared to figures from 2020.
 It’s likely the TV, speakers, and other devices will be in all rooms in your home.

 This trend isn’t surprising, given our newfound love for convenience.
 E-commerce and delivery services have made us appreciate it even more.
-It’s no wonder being able to schedule our lives to suit our needs has made it on the top of our list of 2022 design trends.
+It’s no wonder being able to schedule our lives to suit our needs has made it on the top of our list of this year design trends.

 2. Going Big with Maximalism